wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ###Dialog Execution

 Testing the query "BookFlight".
-Here is the JSON response extract for the dialog response:
+Here is the JSON response snippet from a dialog response:

 ```
         "dialog":
   {
     "prompt": "From where?",
-    "parameterName": "FromLocation::FromLocation",
+    "parameterName": "Location::FromLocation",
     "contextId": "09629512-7310-4a9d-9411-57e1d7f8022b",
     "status": "Question"
   }